BrettMiller47/BrettMiller47/README.md

 🔭 Current Project -- Start/Sit deficit tracker for ESPN fantasy football leagues.
 Check out the [repo](https://github.com/BrettMiller47/start-sit-deficit)!

 🤔 I’m looking for help with running a web-scraper in the background to serve data to the client.
-Selenium is my current scraper.
+Currently, I am using Selenium.

 📫 How to reach me: [brett.miller47@yahoo.com](mailto:brett.miller47@yahoo.com)